MrEddX/docs.chatrix.one/docs/terms.en.md

 The Service is offered as is, without liability to you.
 Despite my best efforts, I cannot guarantee reliability, availability, continuity or quality.
 You agree that you assume all risks related to the use of the service!

 At any time, you have the full right to withdraw if you do not agree with the published terms.
-For this purpose, it is sufficient to delete your account(s) from **Chatrix.One**.
+For this purpose, it is sufficient to delete your account from **Chatrix.One**.
 In this way, your use of the service will be terminated.
 Removing a profile results in the automatic deletion of the related data stored on the server.

 !!! info "Information"